padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 ![image](https://github.com/user-attachments/assets/8599f15c-d70c-4c2a-995d-32a3373f6d93)

-You may see a list of data under "RASTERS" and "TABLES", but click the search icon highlighted in red in the figure below.
+You may see a list of data under "RASTERS" and "TABLES", click the search icon highlighted in red in the figure below.

 ![image](https://github.com/user-attachments/assets/43baece9-7b5e-4954-92c0-9461f260ce81)

-The search result is as shown below, the data of interest highlighted in red polgyon.
+The search result is as shown below, the data of interest highlighted with a red polgyon.

 ![image](https://github.com/user-attachments/assets/d0b6dfaf-0016-4b70-a30b-2660e00680ac)